MicrosoftDocs/m365copilot-docs/docs/includes/copilot-in-word-and-powerpoint.md

 > [!NOTE]
 >
-> Declarative agents are also available in Microsoft 365 Copilot in Word and PowerPoint.
+> Declarative agents based on Microsoft 365 Copilot are now supported in Word and PowerPoint.